Skip to main content

 How Do Physicians Choose Consultants?
 Looking ‘Under the Radar’

 Professional sports has never been a dominant personal interest, although I admit that I become more engaged if my town’s teams reach the post season.
 Here in Cleveland, folks assign a priority level to sports that is just a notch below breathing.
-I do make it a point to know enough of what is happening within the various stadiums and arenas so that I am not ostracized or placed in a stockade in the public square to serve as a deterrent.
-If the Cleveland Cavaliers do not emerge as national champions this year, then northeast Ohio will sink into the Sea of Melancholy
+I do make it a point to know enough of what is happening within the various stadiums and arenas so that I am not ostracized or placed in a stockade in the public square.
+Patients regularly query me on some recent sports highlight or development with more enthusiasm than they do with their medical issues!

-There is an aspect of professional sports that I greatly admire.
-This transcends the athleticism and skill of the athletes, the work ethic, coaching expertise, teamwork and the thrill of the game.
-This is one of the only institutions that is a pure meritocracy.
-The philosophy is simple and not blurred by arguments for diversity or massaging the qualifications for admission to serve another agenda.
+There is a unique aspect of professional sports that transcends the athleticism of the players, work ethic, coaching expertise, teamwork and the thrill of the game.
+This institution operates as a pure meritocracy.
 Coaches, managers and owners want the absolute best performing individuals for the job.
 And so do the players.
-I wish this ethos were contagious to the rest of us.

-The practice of medicine is not a meritocracy, either in the manner that students are accepted into medical schools, or in how we physicians practice.
+The practice of medicine is not a true meritocracy in how we physicians practice.
 For example, what criteria do physicians use when they select a consultant?
 The ideal response is self evident.
 A consultant should be chosen because that specialist is the best qualified and is readily available to serve the patient.
 Medicine, however, is not an ideal universe.
 Consultants are not routinely selected solely for clinical skill.
-In my experience, availablity trumps clinical acumen for many referring physicians who want their patients seen expeditiously.
+In my experience, availability trumps clinical acumen for many referring physicians who want their patients seen expeditiously.

 These points apply to all physicians who consult colleagues, but primary care physicians are the primary source of specialty consultations.